mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 {% highlight javascript linenos %}
 converter = tf.lite.TFLiteConverter.from_keras_model(model)

-#Set the optimization flag.
 converter.optimizations = [tf.lite.Optimize.DEFAULT]
 tflite_model = converter.convert()
 {% endhighlight %}

 One of the optimization for hardware is quantization.
 In simple terms, fractional number (float, double) operations are expensive in microcontrollers.
 Input, output, weights, and biases are all float numbers.
-You might think making these values integer will reduce the model accuracy but in reality, most of the time it is negligible.
+You might think converting these values into integer will reduce the model accuracy but in reality, most of the time, it is negligible.
 Of course, it will widely vary depending on the applications.
 But for our case, it is fine.

 The `tf.lite.Optimize.DEFAULT` option will do its best to improve size and latency.
 This option will only quantize just the weights and not input and output.
 In my case the output shows the file size is 2532 bytes (~2.5KB).

 Let's save the model:

 {% highlight javascript linenos %}
-#Save the model to disk
 open("sinewave_model.tflite",  "wb").write(tflite_model)
 {% endhighlight %}